-A few miles from New Jersey’s southernmost tip, the Cohanzick Nature Reserve is an important cultural center and meeting place for South Jersey’s Indigenous community.
-It also serves as a testament to the sustainable practices that have helped the Nanticoke Lenni-Lenape people and other surrounding native communities for generations.
+A few miles from New Jersey’s southernmost tip, the Cohanzick Nature Reserve is an important nature reserve and sanctuary for South Jersey’s Indigenous community.
+It also serves as a testament to the sustainable practices that have been a foundational philosophy of Indigenous communities for generations.

-“Everything we do affects every generation in front of us, we believe that we have to be responsible for everything… the earth, the land, and the water, because it’s not just for us and we don’t own it,” said Tyrese Gould Jacinto, president and CEO of NAAC which owns the property.
+“Everything we do affects every generation in front of us, we believe that we have to be responsible for everything… the earth, the land, and the water, because it’s not just for us and we don’t own it,” said Tyrese Gould Jacinto, president and CEO of NAAC.
 “These things are gifts, and we are here as gifts, so therefore we have to take care of it because it’s not just us, it’s our children and grandchildren into the next seven generations.”

 The conservationist philosophy that Jacinto describes is called seventh-generation thinking or seventh-generation sustainability.
 This is a philosophy that is often associated with or attributed to indigenous groups in the area.
 Many of the ongoing projects at Cohanzick adhere to this philosophy.